Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Scaling of low-temperature transport scattering

-In Fig. \ref{resistivity-temperature}, we plot the normal-state resistivity $\rho(T)$ in Eq. (\ref{dc-resistivity}) as a function of temperature at the electron doping concentrations $\delta=0.15$ (black-line), $\delta=0.17$ (red-line), $\delta=0.19$ (green-line), and $\delta=0.21$ (blue-line), where the temperature region is clearly divided into two characteristic regions: (i) the low-temperature region ($T>0.01J\approx 10$K), where the normal-state resistivity $\rho(T)$ is T-linear over a wide range of electron doping concentrations in the overdoped regime, with the strength of the T-linear normal-state resistivity (then the T-linear normal-state resistivity coefficient) $A_{1}$ that rises with the electron doping concentration as the electron doping concentration decreases from the edge of the SC dome, in qualitative agreement with the corresponding experimental results\cite{Greene20,Fournier98,Jin11,Sarkar17,Sarkar19,Legros19,Yuan22}.
-To see this evolution of the T-linear resistivity strength $A_{1}$ with the electron doping concentration more clearly, we plot $A_{1}$ as a function of the electron doping in Fig. \ref{coefficient-doping}a.
-For a better comparison, the corresponding experimental result\cite{Yuan22} observed on the electron-doped cuprate superconductor La$_{2-x}$Ce$_{x}$CuO$_{4}$ in the overdoped regime is also shown in Fig. \ref{coefficient-doping}b.
-The obtained result thus shows that $A_{1}$ {\it decreases} linearly with the increase of the electron doping concentration for the overdoping up to the edge of the SC dome, also in qualitative agreement with the corresponding experimental data \cite{Greene20,Fournier98,Jin11,Sarkar17,Sarkar19,Legros19,Yuan22}; (ii) the far-lower-temperature region ($T< 0.01J\approx 10$K), where a departure from its low-temperature T-linear behaviour occurs, developing a nonlinear behaviour in the far-lower-temperature region.
-To see this nonlinear behaviour more clearly, we have fitted the present result of the normal-state resistivity $\rho(T)$ in the far-lower-temperature region, and found that in the far-lower-temperature region, the normal-state resistivity decreases quadratically with the decrease of temperature.
+Now we are ready to discuss the exotic properties of the low-temperature resistivity in the overdoped electron-doped cuprate superconductors.
+In Fig. \ref{resistivity-temperature}, we plot the resistivity $\rho(T)$ in Eq. (\ref{dc-resistivity}) as a function of temperature at the electron doping concentrations $\delta=0.15$ (black-line), $\delta=0.17$ (red-line), $\delta=0.19$ (green-line), and $\delta=0.21$ (blue-line), where the temperature region is clearly divided into two characteristic regions: (i) the low-temperature region ($T>0.01J\approx 10$K), where the resistivity $\rho(T)$ is T-linear over a wide range of the electron doping in the overdoped regime, with the strength of the T-linear resistivity (then the T-linear resistivity coefficient) $A_{1}$ that decreases with the increase of the electron doping all the way up to the edge of the SC dome, in qualitative agreement with the corresponding experimental results \cite{Greene20,Fournier98,Jin11,Sarkar17,Sarkar19,Legros19,Yuan22}.
+To see this evolution of the T-linear resistivity strength $A_{1}$ with the electron doping concentration more clearly, we plot $A_{1}$ as a function of the electron doping in Fig. \ref{coefficient-doping}a, where the data (black dots) are the numerical results from Eq. (\ref{dc-resistivity}), while the red-line is guide for the eyes.
+For a better comparison, the corresponding experimental result \cite{Yuan22} observed on the electron-doped cuprate superconductor La$_{2-x}$Ce$_{x}$CuO$_{4}$ in the overdoped regime is also shown in Fig. \ref{coefficient-doping}b.
+The obtained result in Fig. \ref{coefficient-doping}a thus shows that $A_{1}$ almost linearly {\it decreases} with the increase of the electron doping concentration for the overdoping up to the edge of the SC dome, also in qualitative agreement with the corresponding experimental data \cite{Greene20,Fournier98,Jin11,Sarkar17,Sarkar19,Legros19,Yuan22}; (ii) the far-lower-temperature region ($T< 0.01J\approx 10$K), where the resistivity $\rho(T)$ is nonlinear in temperature.
+To see this nonlinear behaviour more clearly, we have fitted the present result of the resistivity $\rho(T)$ in the far-lower-temperature region, and found that in the far-lower-temperature region, the resistivity decreases quadratically with the decrease of temperature.